 A harmonica master whose deep, soulful sound became a vital thread connecting the Mississippi Delta to the 1960s blues revival.

-Charlie Musselwhite didn't just play the blues; he lived the journey.
-Born in Mississippi, he absorbed the raw sounds of the Delta before his family's move to Memphis placed him at the crossroads of American music.
-As a young man, he drove north to Chicago not for fame, but for factory work, only to find himself in the steamy clubs of the South Side, a white kid learning directly from legends like Muddy Waters and Howlin' Wolf.
-His 1967 debut album, 'Stand Back!', announced a new force: a harmonica tone that was both muscular and mournful, steeped in tradition but unmistakably his own.
-While often grouped with the white bluesmen of the '60s revival, Musselwhite's career has been a decades-long testament to authenticity, avoiding mere revivalism for a personal, evolving expression.
-He battled and overcame personal demons, and his later work, including collaborations with artists like Ben Harper, won him new generations of fans and a shelf of Grammy awards, cementing his status as an elder statesman of the form.
+Charlie Musselwhite released 'Stand Back!' in 1967, a debut album that announced a new harmonica force: a tone both muscular and mournful, steeped in Delta tradition but unmistakably his own.
+Born in Mississippi, he absorbed the raw sounds of the region before his family moved to Memphis, placing him at the crossroads of American music.
+As a young man, he drove north to Chicago for factory work, not fame, only to find himself in the steamy clubs of the South Side, a white kid learning directly from Muddy Waters and Howlin' Wolf.
+Often grouped with white bluesmen of the '60s revival, Musselwhite avoided mere revivalism for a personal, evolving expression.
+He battled and overcame personal demons.
+Later collaborations with artists like Ben Harper won new generations of fans.
+He collected a shelf of Grammy awards.

 1928–1945